aeternity/aex141-nft-collection-example/README.md

     - allows the owner/creator of the NFT contract to mint new NFTs
 - `burnable`
     - allows the owner (or approved account) to burn an NFT
-- `swappable`
-    - this extension should only be used if you think you have to migrate the NFT contract and re-issue the NFTs on a new contract

 ### Dealing with metadata